Replace Tuya Module with ESP-12

 Put flux on the left and right row of pads and solder them liberally.
 The leaded solder you use will mix with the factory non-leaded solder and that will bring down the melting point and make the process faster and smoother.

 Set the heat gun to 350-400°C and start moving it up and down alternating between left and right side of the module.
-Once you see the solder liquified, nudge the module up with tweezers or whatever.
+Once you see the solder liquifying, nudge the module up with tweezers or whatever.

 DO NOT apply a lot of pressure and force it, that will only result in torn pads.
 If everything has heated up to the right temperature the module will slide off.